KrauseFx/howisFelix.today/index.md

     <div class="graphs-entry" id="graphs-entry-day-is-weekend">
       <h3>What are Weekends like?</h3>
       <p class="graph-description">
-        Weekends for me naturally involve less working time, more going out, and social interactions, as well as visiting family memebers outside the city
+        Weekends for me naturally involve less working time, more going out, and social interactions, as well as visiting family members outside the city
       </p>

       <ul>